AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ## 1. Amending the Most Recent Commit

-You have this commit history:
+Let's say you have this commit history:

 ```
 * 4753e23 - (HEAD -> master) Add .gitignore (4 seconds ago) <AleksandrHovhannisyan>